atsmacode/poker-game/README.md

 Run the unit test suite on Linux:

->./apptests test-names
+>./runtests suite

 Run the unit test suite on Windows:

->./apptests.bat
+>./runtests.bat

-Drop, Create and Seed all tables
+Drop, Create and Seed all tables. '-d true' is required to run this in test DB

-> php application.php app:build-env
+> php application.php app:build-env -d true

 # Todo: